Digital signal processing: Signal sampling

 To digitally analyze and manipulate an analog signal, it must be digitized with an analog-to-digital converter (ADC).
 Sampling is usually carried out in two stages, discretization and quantization.
 Discretization means that the signal is divided into equal intervals of time, and each interval is represented by a single measurement of amplitude.
 Quantization means each amplitude measurement is approximated by a value from a finite set.
 Rounding real numbers to integers is an example.

-The Nyquist–Shannon sampling theorem states that a signal can be exactly reconstructed from its samples if the sampling frequency is greater than twice the highest frequency component in the signal (or twice the signal bandwidth under certain conditions).
+The Nyquist–Shannon sampling theorem states that a signal can be exactly reconstructed from its samples if the sampling frequency is greater than twice the highest frequency component in the signal.
 In practice, the sampling frequency is often significantly higher than this.
 It is common to use an anti-aliasing filter to limit the signal bandwidth to comply with the sampling theorem, however careful selection of this filter is required because the reconstructed signal will be the filtered signal plus residual aliasing from imperfect stop band rejection instead of the original (unfiltered) signal.

-Theoretical DSP analyses and derivations are typically performed on discrete-time signal models with no amplitude inaccuracies (quantization error), "created" by the abstract process of sampling.
+Theoretical DSP analyses and derivations are typically performed on discrete-time signal models with no amplitude inaccuracies (quantization error), created by the abstract process of sampling.
 Numerical methods require a quantized signal, such as those produced by an ADC.
 The processed result might be a frequency spectrum or a set of statistics.
 But often it is another quantized signal that is converted back to analog form by a digital-to-analog converter (DAC).